-Despite the many disappointments, obstacles, mistakes, and miscues, Sarah's faith in God never waned.
-While others may become jaded or bitter through a lifetime of difficulties, Sarah remained ever confident that all was for the best.
-As a small child trusts a parent unquestionably, Sarah continued to have faith in her Father in Heaven until her very last breath.
+Despite many disappointments, obstacles, mistakes, and miscues, Sarah's faith in God never waned.
+While others may become jaded or bitter through a life of difficulties, Sarah remained confident that all was for the best.
+As a small child trusts a parent unquestionably, Sarah continued to have faith in her Father in heaven until her last breath.

-Sarah's quiet beauty, her steadfast loyalty and obedience to her husband, Abraham, have served as models for women throughout the ages.
+Sarah's quiet beauty, her steadfast loyalty, and obedience to her husband, Abraham, have served as models for women throughout the ages.
 In the Christian Bible, the apostle Peter advised women to follow Sarah's example in how she honored Abraham (1 Peter 3:6).

-Inner beauty, partnership, godliness, and obedience - all undergirded with a steadfast faith in the One True God of Israel.
+Inner beauty, partnership, godliness, and obedience-all with a steadfast faith in the One True God of Israel.
 These are the legacies for us today from Sarah, our true spiritual Matriarch.